 One of the services that Hills Adventist College offers as part of our overall welfare and pastoral care program, is that of chaplaincy.
-We are blessed to have two very capable chaplains who provide this support to our two campuses
+We are blessed to have very capable chaplains who provide this support to our two campuses

 Chaplaincy brings an added dimension to pastoral care—a spiritual one.
 In a general sense, chaplaincy may be regarded as a human service ministry that incorporates specific roles in meeting the well-being needs of a particular group or community.
 It does not compete with, but is complementary to and part of the overall pastoral care program of a learning community.

 In an educational setting, chaplaincy is a human services ministry that focuses on the pastoral nurture and spiritual development of a school community, and forms an integral part of a school’s overall pastoral care program.

 Role of Chaplains

 Our chaplains work in close partnership with other staff members.
 Their core responsibilities include providing confidential pastoral care; helping to facilitate the spiritual life and growth of the College community and liaising with our families and other community stakeholders.
 They are also engaged pro-actively in the life of the College in a range of other ways.